swopnilll/swopnilll/README.md

 ### Software Engineer | **Ozdocs Group of Companies**, Sydney
 *March 2024 – Present*
 - Led the transformation of legacy ASP.NET Web Forms applications into microservices architecture using React and .NET.
-- Contributed to the Oil Commander SaaS platform, supporting 1.2M samples annually for 1,000+ users worldwide.
+- Contributed to the Oil Commander SaaS platform, supporting 1.2M samples annually for 10,000+ users worldwide.
 - Developed REST APIs using C# and .NET, and developed services for background processing.
+- Deployed and containerized applications using Docker and AWS for continuous integration.
 - Tech Stack: **React** **JavaScript**, **C#**, **.NET**, **AWS**, **MSSQL**

 ### Software Engineer | **Leapfrog Technology**, Seattle, WA